kx-Huang/mumsh/README.md

 ### 3.1 Main Read/Parse/Execute Loop
 As we all know, a shell is a computer program which exposes an operating system's services to a human user or other program.
 It repeatedly takes commands from the keyboard, gives them to the operating system to perform and deliver corresponding output.

-As a result, the first step for us is to have a main loop, repeatedly doing 3 things:
+As a result, the first step for us is to have a main loop, repeatedly doing 4 things:
+  1. prompt `mumsh $ `
   1. read user input
   2. parse input into commands
   3. execute the commands